ProjectLibertyLabs/gateway/docs/src/Troubleshooting.md

 The Register User flow is the process by which a user registers with a Provider.
 This is a one-time process required each time a user signs up with a new Provider.
 The user will be able to log in to the Provider's app using the Sign In With Frequency [SIWF](https://github.com/ProjectLibertyLabs/siwf) process.
 The user will now be able to interact with the Provider's app.

 The Login User flow is the process by which a user logs in to the Provider's app after the user has registered.
-The user will be able to interact with the Provider's app.
+The user will subsequently be able to interact with the Provider's app.

 <!-- This diagram is excerpted from the original here: [Account Service Flow Chart](https://github.com/ProjectLibertyLabs/gateway/blob/main/developer-docs/account/account-service-flow.md).
 Please keep these diagrams in sync.-->
 ```mermaid